 mallorca fans

-If you can think of any heat busting things to do in a Mallorca heatwave, then do let me know in the comments below.
+If you can think of any heat-beating things to do in a Mallorca heatwave, then do let me know in the comments below.